axelarnetwork/interchain-token-service/docs/index.md

 ## InterchainTokenService

-This contract is responsible for facilitating cross chain token transfers.
+This contract is responsible for facilitating interchain token transfers.
-It (mostly) does not handle tokens, but is responsible for the messaging that needs to occur for cross chain transfers to happen.
+It (mostly) does not handle tokens, but is responsible for the messaging that needs to occur for interchain transfers to happen.

-_The only storage used here is for ExpressCalls_
+_The only storage used in this contract is for Express calls.
+Furthermore, no ether is intended to or should be sent to this contract except as part of deploy/interchainTransfer payable methods for gas payment._

 ### gateway